 There are 4 membership levels available.
 The Basic Plan is free which lets you to upload up to 60MB per month.
-Evernote also have plenty of apps and tools that work seamlessly within the app.
+Evernote also has plenty of apps and tools that work seamlessly within the app.
 It is also accessible via offline, browser, tablet and smartphone.

 Powerful, reliable and affordable cloud storage platform

 Dropbox is one of my firm favourites when it comes to storing work and personal files.
-It has a simple dashboard and syncs well handheld devices and computer.
+It has a simple dashboard and syncs well with handheld devices and computer.